Machine Translation Glossaries: Why They Matter and How to Use Them

 As soon as you create a custom glossary, you need to attach it to an existing MT profile.
 You can create multiple MT glossaries and use them for different translation projects.

-Find out how leading machine translation engines perform for different content types using the latest data in our interactive Q1 2023 Machine Translation Report.
+Find out how leading machine translation engines perform for different content types using the latest data in our quarterly machine translation report.

 Looking to the future